UPLME: Uncertainty-Aware Probabilistic Language Modelling for Robust Empathy Regression: Experiments and Results

 \subsection{Evaluation Protocol}

-Pearson Correlation Coefficient (PCC) is the only adopted metric for the NewsEmpathy datasets by the WASSA empathy detection challenge.
+Pearson Correlation Coefficient (PCC) is the metric adopted by the WASSA empathy detection challenge for the NewsEmp datasets.
 While PCC capture the linear relationship between the prediction and the ground truth, it fails to capture the magnitude of prediction error.
 Therefore, in addition to PCC, we report Concordance Correlation Coefficient (CCC) and Root Mean Square Error (RMSE).
-CCC takes into account both the linear relationship and the error magnitude, while RMSE solely captures error magnitude.
+CCC takes into account both the linear relationship and the magnitude of the error, whereas RMSE solely captures the magnitude of the error.

 To evaluate the quality UQ, we adopt all three UQ metrics proposed by \citet{wang2022uncertainty}: Calibration error (CAL), Sharpness (SHP) and Negative Log-Probability Density (NLPD).